ITP-xStory/p5js-shaders/docs/getting-started-with-shaders-in-p5.md

 }
 ```

-Now in draw we must set our active shader using the built in shader() function, and create a p5 rect for the shader to be applied to (you can apply shaders to any shape).
+Now in draw we must set our active shader using the built in [**shader()**](https://p5js.org/reference/#/p5/shader) function, and create a p5 rect for the shader to be applied to (you can apply shaders to any shape and the shader won't work unless you specify a shape in your code).

 ```javascript
 function draw() {